maelfabien/maelfabien.github.io/_posts/2019-5-27-Terminal.md

     nav: sidebar-sample
 ---

-Here's a quick recap of useful Bash commands to interact with your terminal :
+Here's a quick recap of useful Bash commands to interact with your terminal:

 ```
 > cd  some/path/you/want/to/go  : change directory